Basic Requirements for Residency

 - Have a qualifying nonimmigrant visa on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction) and are eligible to establish residency

-You (or your parent) must be physically present in California on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction).
+You (and/or your parent) must be physically present in California on a continuous basis for at least 366 days immediately prior to the residence determination date (the first day of instruction).

 - Residency may not be established in absentia and the prior residence must have been relinquished.